uhasker/large-language-models-for-software-engineers/src/05-retrieval-augmented-generation.md

 This is the conclusion of the document.
 ```

-We can use the headers to split the document into sections:
+Here, we would not even need to implement recursive chunking as we can just use the headers to split the document into sections:

 ```python
 def markdown_chunking(document):